tsnellgrove/dark_castle3/doc/to_do.md

 		- ISSUE: so mach_obj_lst never knows about test_timer
 		- IDEA: where should I place test_timer?
 Since ViewOnly obj can't move maybe place in Room?
 Yes, this works!!
 		- DONE: achieve base timer functionality
-	- IN-PROC: detailed timer testing
+	- DONE: detailed timer testing
 		- DONE: test timer on no-turn-error
 			- FINDING: this fails... which makes sense... pre_action() is called before cmd_exe()... and cmd_exe() is where moves are decremented
 			- IDEA: I can check for case == error and case == 1word && word = 'quit' in pre_act() and, if so, return override = False